Daniel-VDM/harmony-ops/test-automation/api-tests/README.md

 Related internal [gitbook](https://app.gitbook.com/@harmony-one/s/onboarding-wiki/developers/api-test-automation)

+- Make sure that you have set-up the development environment for the main harmony repo.
+If not, follow the main repo's README [here](https://github.com/harmony-one/harmony/blob/master/README.md).
 - Make sure newman (and by extension node.js) is installed, do `npm install -g newman` (https://www.npmjs.com/package/newman)
 - Make sure that you are using python 3.
 - Make sure that you have `pyhmy` module for python3 [here](https://pypi.org/project/pyhmy/).
 You can install it with the following command `python3 -m install pyhmy`.